CMFuertes/Fitness-Tracker/README.md

 ## Tests

-Consistent use of nodemon, as well as troubleshooting through node server are done to run the application.
+Consistent use of yarn start, in order to troubleshoot why the application may not be starting.

 ## Contributing